Courses

 Brian Hill, Physics & Astronomy

 Herbert Reich Chair of Natural Science (B.Sc., Physics, University of Washington; Ph.D., Theoretical Physics, Harvard University).
 Brian came to Deep Springs in 2020 from the Department of Physics & Astronomy at Saint Mary’s College of California.
 His Ph.D. and postdoctoral research were in theoretical particle physics, and his research topics included the heavy quark effective field theory and lattice gauge theory.
 After a long and instructive stint in Silicon Valley, including software development at NeXT and Apple, Brian returned to academia in 2015.
 At Saint Mary’s, he and his students got the campus observatory involved monitoring exoplanets as part of the TESS follow-up observing program.
-At Deep Springs, while proposing and teaching courses in physics, astronomy, and computer science, he is avidly establishing and utilizing an observatory at which students can do spectroscopy, observation of transient phenomena, and astrophotography projects.
+At Deep Springs, while proposing and teaching courses in physics, astronomy, and computer science, he established and is avidly utilizing an observatory at which students can do observation of transient phenomena, spectroscopy, and astrophotography projects.

 Visiting Faculty and Scholars—Current Academic Year